 The European Space Agency (ESA) successfully launched the Sentinel 1A satellite, the first of a series of terrestrial observation satellites to be launched in the next decade under the program Copernicus.

-Sentinel 1A was launched from the European Spaceport in French Guiana from where the Russian Soyuz rocket took off.
-In the first 10 hours s the vessel successfully deployed the 12 meter antenna and the solar panels that will supply it with energy.
+The launch of Sentinel 1A was carried out by the European Space Station in French Guyana, where the Russian Soyuz missile departed.
+In the first 10 flight hours the vessel successfully developed the 12 meter antenna and the solar panels that will supply it with energy.

 The satellite, weighing 2.300 pounds, carries an advanced radar system that will allow us to observe the surface of our planet for at least seven years.